-- a.
-To be eligible, a student must demonstrate that he/she: - 1) is a successful and independent reader as demonstrated by reading at or above third grade level; and - 2) has progressed sufficiently to master appropriate fourth grade reading skills; and - 3) has at least a "C" average in reading, math, science, and social studies at the third grade level. - b.
-The student must be able to demonstrate that he/she has the ability to perform satisfactorily at a fourth grade reading level consistent with the month of promotion to fourth grade as presented in the Scope and Sequence of the district's adopted core reading program.
-Evidence of demonstration of mastery will be: - 1) successful completion of a portfolio that meets state criteria in Rule 6A-1.094222; or - 2) a score at the 45th percentile or higher on a nationally normed reading comprehensive test selected by the district, which is consistent with the month of promotion to fourth grade. - c.
+1) is a successful and independent reader as demonstrated by reading at or above third grade level; and

+2) has progressed sufficiently to master appropriate fourth grade reading skills; and

+3) has at least a "C" average in reading, math, science, and social studies at the third grade level.

+- b.
+The student must be able to demonstrate that he/she has the ability to perform satisfactorily at a fourth grade reading level consistent with the month of promotion to fourth grade as presented in the ELA Curriculum Guides.
+Scope and Sequence of the district's adopted core demonstration of mastery will be: - 1) successful completion of a portfolio that meets state criteria in Rule 6A-1.094222; or a score at the 45th percentile or higher on a nationally normed the SAT-10 reading comprehension test or iReady reading equivalent of the 50th percentile or above selected by the district, which is consistent with the month of promotion to fourth grade.

+- c.
 To promote a student by portfolio, there must be evidence of mastery of the third grade Florida State Standard Benchmarks for Language Arts and beginning mastery for fourth grade Language Arts.
-The portfolio must meet the following requirements: - 1) be selected by the student's teacher; - 2) be an accurate picture of the student's ability and include only student work that has been independently produced in the classroom; - 3) include evidence of mastery of the benchmarks assessed by the grade 3 Reading FSA (2015); - 4) include evidence of beginning mastery of grade 4 Benchmarks that are assessed by the grade 4 Reading FSA (2015).
-This includes multiple choice, short response, and extended response items and passages that are approximately 60% literary text and 40% information text, and are between 100-900 words with an average of 500 words.
-For each benchmark, there must be three examples of mastery as demonstrated by a grade of "70%" or better; and

-- 5) be signed by the teacher and the principal as an accurate assessment of the required reading skills. - d.
+The portfolio must meet the following requirements: - 1) be selected by the district student's teacher;

+- 2) be an accurate picture of the student's ability and include only student work that has been independently produced in the classroom; - include evidence of mastery of the standards benchmarks assessed grade 3 Reading FSA ELA (2015); - 4) include evidence of beginning mastery of grade 4 standards.
+Benchmarks that are assessed by the grade 4 Reading FSA (2015).
+This includes multiple choice, short text-based response, and extended response items and passages that are approximately 5060% literary text and 5040% information text; and are between 100-900 words with an average of 500 words.
+For each benchmark, there must be three examples of mastery as demonstrated by a grade of "70%" or better; and - 5) be signed by the teacher and the principal as an accurate assessment of the required reading skills. - d.
 The RtI/MTSS Plan for any retained third grade student, who has been promoted mid-year to fourth grade, must continue to be implemented for the entire academic year.